otrv4/otrv4/architecture-decisions/005-brace-keys.md

 ### Context

-We acknowledge that there may be unknown weaknesses in elliptic curves and that quantum computers may arrive earlier than predicted.
+We acknowledge that there may be unknown weaknesses in elliptic curve crytography and that quantum computers may arrive earlier than predicted.

-We propose an additional mechanism for protecting transcripts against post-conversation decryption.
+For this reason, we propose an additional mechanism for protecting transcripts against post-conversation decryption.

+OTRv4 does not take advantage of quantum resistant algorithms, as the key described here does not provide any kind of post-quantum confidentiality.
+When fault-tolerant quantum computers break Ed448-Goldilocks keys, it will take some years beyond that point to break the described 3072-bit Diffie-Hellman keys.

 ### Proposal